-This issue includes new poems from Bruce Bond, Laurie Blauner, Gary Soto, Patrick Lawler, Leslie Ullman, Alice Friman, and many others.
-Also included are book reviews for Creatures Among Us by Rebecca Lilly, Tarzan’s Jungle Plane by Michael Malan, and One Small Sun by Paulann Petersen.
+This issue includes new poems from Robert Morgan, Bruce Bond, Laurie Blauner, Gary Soto, Leslie Ullman, Alice Friman, and many others.
+Also included are book reviews of Creatures Among Us by Rebecca Lilly, Tarzan’s Jungle Plane by Michael Malan, and One Small Sun by Paulann Petersen.

 To order this issue click here.

 Issue introduction by Michael Malan